2011-2012 Student Organization Policies

-18.104.22.168 Following the application for charter, provided that a period of 4 months has elapsed between the time of the application and the meeting at which the SGA Vice President for Student Organizations, as part of the committee report will present the constitution and current list of officers and the organization's advisor to the general assembly.
+18.104.22.168 Following the application for charter, provided that a period of 4 months has elapsed between the time of the application and the meeting at which the SGA Vice President for Student Organizations will present the constitution and current list of officers and the organization's advisor to the general assembly.
 An officer representing the proposed organization will be present to answer any and all questions.
 If one such officer is not present, the application will be automatically tabled until the following meeting of the General Assembly.
 Upon a second absence of such an officer, the charter will be automatically denied.

 22.214.171.124 An organization's approval or disapproval will be by a majority vote of the General Assembly.

-126.96.36.199 After an organization has been approved by SGA, the Department of Student Life, as represented by the Director will, should s/he be opposed to granting of the charter, have 48 hours in which to file an "objection to charter."
+126.96.36.199 After an organization has been approved by SGA, the Student Involvement Center, as represented by the Director will, should s/he be opposed to granting of the charter, have 48 hours in which to file an "objection to charter."
 This objection must be filed with both the SGA and the organization applying for charter.
 If no objection is raised during this period, the organization will be immediately chartered and recognized.

-188.8.131.52 In the event that both the SGA and the Department of Student Life, as represented by the Director, "object to charter," charter will be denied without recourse to appeal.
+188.8.131.52 In the event that both the SGA and the Student Involvement Center, as represented by the Director, "object to charter," charter will be denied without recourse to appeal.

 184.108.40.206 Appeals Board.
-In the event that the SGA and the Department of Student Life do not concur regarding the granting or revocation of a charter, the question will be referred for resolution to an appeals board composed of one faculty member and one administrator and three students chosen by the President of the University.
+In the event that the SGA and the Student Involvement Center do not concur regarding the granting or revocation of a charter, the question will be referred for resolution to an appeals board composed of one faculty member and one administrator and three Students chosen by the President of the University, or designee.
 This board will meet and rule within a 10-day period after request for appeal has been made, and its decision will be final.

 3.2.3 Review of Charter.
-If it is believed that a chartered student organization has changed its purpose or method of operation, altering the essential nature of the organization as it was originally chartered, or has a purpose which has fallen outside the Jesuit, Catholic mission of the University, the Department of Student Life, or the SGA, by majority vote, may request a "review of charter."
+If it is believed that a chartered Student organization has changed its purpose or method of operation, altering the essential nature of the organization as it was originally chartered, or has a purpose which has fallen outside the Jesuit, Catholic mission of the University, the Student Involvement Center, or the SGA, by majority vote, may request a "review of charter."
 The SGA Senate will conduct the charter review.
 Should the SGA find that the organization in question has essentially departed from the terms under which it was chartered, it may vote to "suspend charter," and the organization will have to reapply for recognition and charter.

 3.2.4 Continuation of the Charter.
-To remain an "active" student organization on the campus, with all rights and privileges outlined, each organization must register its officers with the Student Government Association each September and whenever an election is held during the academic year.
+To remain an "active" Student organization on the campus, with all rights and privileges outlined, each organization must provide the Student Involvement Center with an accurate and up-to-date list of executive-level officers who are responsible for organization operations as well as the name of their advisor by the end of the 2nd week of the fall semester.
+At minimum, the name, email address, and phone number of a President/Chair, Treasurer, and advisor must be submitted.
+Each organization must also register its officers with the Student Government Association each September and whenever an election is held during the academic year.
 Failure to comply automatically suspends the charter indefinitely until such time the organization registers its group.
 Student organizations should submit any changes to their constitution or bylaws and its Executive Board membership to the SGA Vice President for Student Organizations within two weeks of the change.